-The Society and its future museum maintain four major collections: 1) archives and photographs, 2) artifacts and memorabilia or related antiquity of Yellowknife cultural importance, 3) rock and mineral specimens representing the geology of the NWT, and 4) large mining machinery or auxiliary equipment of significant importance to Yellowknife's industrial heritage, specifically mining.
+The Society and its future museum maintain four major collections: 1) archives and photographs, 2) artifacts and memorabilia or related antiquity of Yellowknife cultural importance, 3) rock and mineral specimens representing the geology of the NWT, and 4) large machinery, vehicles, or auxiliary equipment of significant importance to Yellowknife's industrial heritage, specifically mining.

 The Society also maintains a secondary collection, defined to include, 1) buildings or other structures belonging to the society deemed to be of historical value, 2) an educational collection for teaching purposes or for exhibit props, 3) a replacement part inventory for maintenance and repairs of existing collections, and 4) a reference library.